 Can I set someone else as Workspace admin?

-Setting someone else as a Workspace admin is only possible in Teams plan.
-On the FREE and PRO plans, you’ll have to remove the workspace, and somebody else has to create a new one from the same spaces so that that person can get admin rights to the Workspace.
+Setting someone else as a Workspace admin is only possible in Unlimited plan.
+On the FREE plan, you’ll have to remove the workspace, and somebody else has to create a new one from the same spaces so that that person can get admin rights to the Workspace.

 Can other people see the 1:1 spaces I’ve put in a Workspace?

 No, the 1:1 spaces stay between you and the other person in the space.

 Do all the 1:1 spaces I have with people in the Workspace get put in the Workspace?

 All 1:1 spaces with members of the Workspace are displayed inside the Workspace for your convenience.

 What happens when there are a member is part of more than one Workspace with me?
 Does that mean their 1:1 space with me is duplicated into all the Workspaces?

 1:1 spaces are just displayed inside the Workspace you share with the member for convenience.
 So it’s just the same space displayed in a different workspace.

 What happens to members' roles in a space when I put the space on a Workspace?